Should doctors be able to withhold health information about a fetus, and should parents be able to sue later?

 Last week, on February 27, the Texas Senate Committee on State Affairs unanimously passed a bill on to the full Senate that would prevent parents from suing their doctor if their baby is born with a disability.
 Committee members approved Senate Bill 25 on an 8-0 vote after hearing several people testify for and against it.

-Opponents claim the bill encourages doctors to lie about about whether a child has disability, thus preventing parents from being able to decide whether they want an abortion.
+And article in the Star-Telegramreports that opponents claim the bill encourages doctors to lie about whether a child has disability, thus preventing parents from being able to decide whether they want an abortion.

 “This bill places a unreasonable restriction on the constitutional right of a woman to make an informed decision about whether or not to have an abortion,” said Margaret Johnson, testifying in front of the committee on behalf of the Texas League of Women Voters.
-“SB 25 is a not-so-subtle way to give medical personnel the opportunity to impose religious beliefs on women.”
+She said the bill “gives medical personnel the opportunity to impose religious beliefs on women.”

-Supporters of the bill, like Jennifer Allmon, executive director for the Texas Catholic Conference of Bishops, said it “doesn’t restrict access to or regulate abortion.”
+Supporters of SB 25 like Jennifer Allmon, executive director for the Texas Catholic Conference of Bishops, said it “doesn’t restrict access to or regulate abortion.”
 According to the Star-Telegram, Allmon said “the bill protects children with disabilities from having parents going in court to say ‘they wish that child had not been born.’”

 “We believe that a lawsuit that begins as its premise that ‘we should’ve had the opportunity to kill our disabled child’ sends a terrible message to those disabled children in Texas,” Allmon said.
 “To hold a physician financially responsible for a disability he did not cause presumes a level of control over human development that physicians and parents simply do not have.”